alpacahq/alpaca-docs/content/api-references/broker-api/trading/orders.md

 ### Passing Commissions

-Alpaca does not collect commissions, but if you want to collect commissions on trades requested by your users you can simply pass in the POST request body a **dollar** amount in a string in the `commissions` field.
+If you want to collect commissions on trades requested by your users you can simply pass in the POST request body a **dollar** amount in a string in the `commissions` field.

 ```json
 {